 Preeclampsia is high blood pressure and protein in the urine after the 20th week of pregnancy.
 It can be mild or severe, but the only treatment is to deliver the baby.

-If you are fewer than 37 weeks pregnant, the goal is to prolong your pregnancy as long as it is safe.
+If you are less than 37 weeks pregnant, the goal is to prolong your pregnancy as long as it is safe.
 Doing so allows your baby to develop longer inside of you.

 Your health care provider will tell you how much fluid to drink every day and what other changes you may need to make in your diet.
 You may need to limit your salt intake.

 You may need to take medicines to lower your blood pressure.
 Take these medicines the way your provider tells you to.

 Often, women who have preeclampsia do not feel sick or have any symptoms.
 Still, both you and your baby may be in danger.
 You need to stay on bed rest to keep you and your baby as healthy as possible.
 You may be uncomfortable and feel stressed, but bed rest will get easier to cope with as you get used to it.